 Southcourt, Aylesbury, Buckinghamshire

-1960s portal framed church built to serve a large post-war housing estate.
-Not of special architectural or historical interest.
+A 1960s portal-framed church built to serve a large post-war housing estate.

 The building is of concrete portal frame construction, clad in randomly coursed reconstituted stone or concrete blocks.
-It has a shallow pitched roof and recessed bays with tall narrow windows and blue panels below.
+It has a shallow-pitched roof and recessed bays with tall narrow windows and blue panels below.
 There is a flat hood over the entrance.
-The building widens at the east end, with splayed rear-lit bays, a la Spence at Coventry Cathedral.
+The building widens at the east end, with splayed rear-lit bays, recalling Spence at Coventry Cathedral.
 The external wall of the sanctuary is braced by clasping steel buttresses.

-The interior has not been inspected.
+The interior has not been inspected; a photograph above is from the Catholic Building Review (1967).
 Two older stained glass windows are set into the wall over the sanctuary; their provenance has not been established.

 Listed Grade: Not Listed